 I’m sure those failed pitches helped in some sense.
 You probably learned how to sell a script.

 Yeah.
 Even more so, like, what is a movie?
 What makes a movie?
 Certain things you can’t pitch.
 Like, some of your favorite films, those aren’t pitches.
 You can’t wrap them up in one sentence.
 You know, certainly great movies don’t have to come out of good pitches or anything like that, but it helps you realize how much there’s a difference between what’s cinematic and what’s not.
 You know, what’s really a story and what’s not.
 I mean, for me anyway, it doesn’t have to be completely high concept, although I think that does help, in terms of pitching.

 You mentioned the idea of what is and is not cinematic.
 Directing for the first time, did you get a sense of things that do or don’t work don’t translate from script to screen?

 Yeah.
 That was a real learning process because…well, writing now is much more difficult because of realizing what it takes to do that.
 I’m much more precious about what I put on the page because I’m like, “Oh, you know, if you get a production designer and they take that thing seriously,” you know, they actually go out and find a fishbowl… [Laughs] It’s cool that, for the most part, you can do that, but it does tell you what will work or not.

 I do think that hearing things out loud is always a good idea, because some things really do read well and some great scripts aren’t great movies.
-I do think that hearing it out loud at least informs us somewhat what the story will be like.
+I do think that hearing it out loud informs us somewhat what the story will be like.